reruo321/Java_Practice/Chapter-04/README.md

     int a = 11;
     if(a % 2 != 0){   // If 'a' is an odd number, run "{...}".
 True.
         System.out.println("Odd input!");
-        a--;
+        a++;
     }
     System.out.println(a + " is even.");

     /* Example 2 */
     int b = 11;
-    if(b % 2 != 0)   // If 'b' is an odd number, run "b--;".
+    if(b % 2 != 0)   // If 'b' is an odd number, run "b++;".
 True.
-        b--;
+        b++;
     System.out.println(b + " is even.");

 Example 1 makes an odd variable 'a' to run statements in the nested block.
 (Nested block: parenthesized statements by curly brackets {}.)

-If you want just one simple statement being only accessed by true evaluation, you can write it right after "if" without any brackets.
-In the second example, if a variable 'b' is odd, the condition is true so it triggers "b--;" and then "System.out.println(b);".
-However, even 'b' will result in a false evaluation, and "b--;" will not work either, but will instead run "System.out.println(b);".
+If you want just one simple statement being only accessed by true evaluation, you can write it right after if-condition without any brackets.
+In the second example, if a variable 'b' is odd, the condition is true so it triggers "b++;" and then "System.out.println(b);".
+However, even 'b' will result in a false evaluation, and "b++;" will not work either, but will instead run "System.out.println(b);".

 If you want multiple conditions for one if-then, use logical operators to control them.